krzysztof-jusiak/talks/concepts-driven-design/concepts-driven-design.md

 }
 ```

-> Notes: Branch which is not taken is discarded
+> Note: Branch which is not taken is discarded
 > --------- Statement may not compile but syntax has to be valid

 ---